 Clinical trial data available on ClinicalTrials.gov is submitted directly by each study's sponsor or principal investigator.
 To date, over 3300 Parkinson's disease trials/studies from around the world have been listed on ClinicalTrials.gov, with over 800 of these currently active.

 PDTrialTracker monitors and analyzes Parkinson's disease clinical trials and observational studies that are in-progress, that is, i) currently recruiting, ii) active, but not yet recruiting, iii) enrolling by invitation or iv) active, not recruiting.
 The analysis is presented in tabular and graphical formats to provide greater insight into the type and focus of trials underway.

 High-level charts of the trial pipeline provide overall views of the number, types and locations of trials being conducted.
 You can drill-down into specific trials of interest through pre-set trial filters, such as trial type (interventional, observational), trial phase, recruiting status, and therapy focus.
 Direct links to interactive maps on ClinicalTrials.gov allow you to easily view filtered trial sets by country and state and to zoom in on individual trial details such as study methodology, inclusion/exclusion criteria, and study contact and location information.

 These types of filtered data views can yield insights and suggest action plans to help streamline the trial process.

-Insights and action plans developed through use of PDTrialTracker can foster further collaboration between patients and researchers.
+Insights developed through analysis of the PD clinical trial pipeline can foster further collaboration between patients and researchers.
 Greater awareness of ongoing research can enable patient advocates to work more closely with researchers on study design, funding, and recruitment efforts, thereby helping to accelerate the path to a cure.